felipeskroski-zz/felipeskroski.github.io/about.md

 I have a broad range of skills ranging from high level product strategy and design to implementation and coding.
 I'm a design graduate, hold a Marketing MBA, 2015 Techstars Alumni and self taught coder.

-I've managed teams of designers, developers and copywriters with different cultural backgrounds upskilling people from the most junior roles all the way up to head of design positions.
+I've managed teams of designers, developers and copywriters with different cultural backgrounds up-skilling people from the most junior roles all the way up to head of design positions.

 <h3>Services</h3>
 I work on a variety of different projects including (but not limited to):